Caroline Gottschalk Druschke, M.A., M.S., Ph.D.

 M.S.
 Student, Nelson Institute for Environmental Studies and Agroecology, University of Wisconsin-Madison

-Ben Sellers is longtime researcher and incoming M.S. students with the Headwaters Lab.
+Ben Sellers is longtime researcher and current M.S. student with the Headwaters Lab.
 His interests in ecology and remote sensing are driven by the stories aerial perspectives can tell about a landscape.
 His focuses are on environmental spectroscopy and stream monitoring.
 Ben is fascinated by the spatial relationships at play in rural areas, and his goal is to help land managers better understand their water and woods through aerial perspectives and cartography.
 Ben has a Bachelors of Science in Forest Science from UW-Madison.
 His favorite fish are sturgeon.

 Lab alums

-Jon Isaac / Ph.D. in Composition and Rhetoric (2022), University of Wisconsin-Madison / Dissertation: “The University Works Because We Do”: University Decision-Making and Rhetorics of Graduate Labor / Current: Communications Content Coordinator, SEIU Healthcare
+Jon Isaac / Ph.D. in Composition and Rhetoric (2022) / Dissertation: “The University Works Because We Do”: University Decision-Making and Rhetorics of Graduate Labor / Current: Assistant Teaching Professor, Program for Writing Across Campus, University of Washington

 Kevin Jones / Undergraduate researcher / University of Wisconsin-Madison 2019 / Current: Trout Stream Intern, Utah Division of Wildlife